US attorney who oversaw cases of Trump allies is resigning

 Geoffrey S. Berman is stepping down as the U.S. attorney for the Southern District of New York, Attorney General William Barr said in a statement.
 The office is one of the nation’s premiere districts, trying major mob cases and terror cases over the years.

 It was unclear why Berman was leaving his position after serving more than two years.
-The announcement was made late Friday and came after Barr visited New York City to meet with local police officials.
-And Trump is nominating the chairman of the Securities and Exchange Commission to the job, a lawyer with virutally no experience as a federal prosecutor.
+The announcement came after Barr visited New York City to meet with local police officials.
+Trump is nominating the chairman of the Securities and Exchange Commission to the job, a lawyer with virtually no experience as a federal prosecutor.

+Barr offered Berman other positions in the Justice Department, including running the civil division, but he declined, a senior Justice Department official said.
+The official could not publicly discuss the private conversations and spoke to The Associated Press on condition of anonymity.

-But the departure comes days after allegations surfaced from former Trump national security adviser John Bolton that Trump sought to interfere in an Southern District investigation into the Turkish Halkbank in an effort to cut deals with Turkish President Recep Tayyip Erdoğan.
+Berman’s departure comes days after allegations surfaced from former Trump national security adviser John Bolton that Trump sought to interfere in an Southern District investigation into the Turkish Halkbank in an effort to cut deals with Turkish President Recep Tayyip Erdoğan.

 The shakeup was likely to raise additional questions from congressional Democrats who have accused Barr of politicizing the Justice Department and acting more like Trump’s personal attorney than the nation’s chief law enforcement officer.